Macro-to-micro quantum mapping and the emergence of nonlinearity: Averaging assignment maps

-\textit{Averaging assignment.} Now we aim to address the opposite direction.
-Assuming that a macroscopic description is a coarse-grained version of a quantum microscopic system, say by a coarse-graining map $\Lambda:\mc{L}(\mc{H}_D)\rightarrow \mc{L}(\mc{H}_d)$, then given a set $\mc{O}=\{o_i\}$ of $N_\mc{O}$ observed quantities, quantum mechanics assigns to the underlying system a pure quantum state $\psi:= \proj{\psi}\in \mc{L}(\mc{H}_D)$ and observables $O_i \in \mc{L}(\mc{H}_d)$ such that $o_i= \tr[\Lambda[\psi] O_i]$.
-The micro-state $\psi$ satisfying the macroscopic constraints is, however, not unique in general.
-We then define the set of all possible microscopic pure quantum states that abide by the constraints as follows:
+In the scenario pictured above, notice that the microscopic state $\psi$ satisfying the macroscopic constraints $\mathcal{O}$ is in general not unique.
+We then define the set of all possible microscopic pure quantum states that abide by the macroscopic constraints:

-In an operational perspective, when assembling an effective preparation $\rho$, which is accessed through a coarse-graining map $\Lambda$, and with properties $\mc{O}$, microscopically we are in fact sampling from the set $\Omega_{\Lambda}(\mc{O})$.
+In an operational perspective, when assembling an effective preparation with properties $\mc{O}$, which is accessed through a coarse-graining map $\Lambda$, microscopically we are in fact sampling from the set $\Omega_{\Lambda}(\mc{O})$.
 Due to the linearity of the expectation value, this perspective suggests an averaging map $\mc{A}_\Lambda: \mc{O}\rightarrow \mc{L}(\mc{H}_D)$ that assigns the appropriate description to the microscopic ensemble: